Compare any two graphics cards:

 Pixel Rate

-Both cards have the exact same pixel rate, so theoretically they should be equally good at at anti-aliasing, and be able to handle the same resolutions. (explain)
+Both cards have exactly the same pixel fill rate, so in theory they should perform equally good at at AA, and be capable of handling the same resolutions. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.